 The comparatively higher moisture contents observed at the U-F wall section were attributed to the original moisture content of the foam.
-When the foam was initially installed, it contained approximately 0.47 lb of water per ft of exterior wall (2.29 kg/m).
+When the foam was initially installed, it contained approximately 0.47 lb of water per ft of exterior wall $(2.29 \text{ Kg/m}^2)$ .
 The original moisture in the foam migrated into the siding and sheathing and was unable to penetrate the oil-base paint system applied to the exterior surface.
 Oil-base paint is known to have a low permeance for water vapor.
 If a more permeable paint system had been used, the original water of the foam probably might have been able to escape to the outdoor environment without blistering the paint.

 The U-F wall section was opened up on several occasions and the foam was examined for linear shrinkage.
-The percent linear shrinkage was observed to increase at an approximately constant rate for 20.1 months, after which it leveled off to a value of 8.1 percent.
+The percent linear shrinkage was observed to increase at an approximately steady rate during the period of observation.
+After 26.2 months, the average linear shrinkage was found to be approximately 8.1 percent.

-Thirty-five months after the cellulose and glassfiber insulations were installed in the walls of the test house, no settling of the loose-fill materials was observed.
+Eighteen months after the cellulose and glass-fiber insulations were installed in the walls of the test house, no settling of the loosefill materials was observed.
 Eighteen months after cellulose was installed over the existing glass-fiber ceiling insulation, the height of the cellulose above the ceiling had decreased by 25 percent.
 The bag count of the cellulose used to insulate the ceiling indicated that it had been installed at too low a density.